-The birth allowance is a universal lump sum benefit to the parents of a new-born baby.
+The birth allowance is granted to the parents of every child that is born.
+The adoption allowance is given to the parents that adopt a child and is eligible for child benefits.
+It is a fixed allowance that is not means tested.
 The amount only depends on the rank of the child (first-born or not).
 If the first-borns are twins then the amount for a first-born applies for both.
 A birth allowance can also be given in case of miscarriage as long as the pregnancy has lasted at least 180 days.
+The amounts are different per region.